OzanKurt/ImgurLaravel/README.md

 ```

 ### Step 4
-Add the service provider to the `config/app.php` file.
+Add the service provider to the `config/app.php` file, this is only needed if you're using an older version of Laravel.

 ```php
     'providers' => [